 Step 2: Review landing page requirements

-The landing page must represent only a single merchant’s store and meet the following requirements on both desktop and mobile devices, including tablets:
+The landing page must represent only a single retailer’s store and meet the following requirements on both desktop and mobile devices, including tablets:

 - Show the following information on the product page: